 Whole Fruit: 1 cup sugar = ¾ cup of fruit concentrate, or whole fruits to taste Stevia: 1 cup sugar = 1 tsp stevia Erythritol: 1 cup sugar = 1 ⅓ cup erythritol Monk Fruit: 1 cup sugar = ⅓ cup monk fruit sweetener Xylitol: 1 cup sugar = 1 cup xylitol

-If you have a sweet tooth, sugar substitutes can be a reasonable alternative to table sugar and refined or processed sugars.
+If you have a sweet tooth, sugar substitutes can be a reasonable alternative to table sugar, honey, and refined or processed sugars.
 If you have diabetes and would like to consider incorporating sugar substitutes into your diet, remember that too much of a non-nutritive sweetener may cause unfavorable symptoms like gas, bloating, and diarrhea.

 The consumption of added sugars in the United States continues to be above the recommended level of total energy intake (which is currently 10%, and may soon be even lower following implementation of recommendations by the Dietary Guidelines Advisory Committee for the 2020-2025 Dietary Guidelines for Americans) ranging between 14–17% of an individual's total energy.
 The availability of added sugars and sugar-sweetened foods as well as the frequent consumption of these foods can pose serious health risks.
 Cutting down on added sugars, either by using non-nutritive sweeteners or avoidance, may help reduce the health risks posed by eating too much added sugar.